COVID-19 Rent Relief

 Because funding for this program is limited, THDA encourages all interested applicants to apply as soon as possible.

-THDA will prioritize first the review of applications submitted through March 15, 2021 by either (1) households with an income less than 50% of Area Median Income or (2) households that include an individual who has been unemployed as a result of COVID-19 for the 90 day period immediately prior to the application date.
+THDA prioritized first review of applications submitted through March 15, 2021 by either (1) households with an income less than 50% of Area Median Income or (2) households that had an individual who has been unemployed as a result of COVID-19 for the 90 day period immediately prior to the application date.

 Are utilities covered under this program?